Chatterjee-Arpan/Amazonia_OpenAItoZ/README.md

 https://github.com/Chatterjee-Arpan/Amazonia_OpenAItoZ.git
 ```

-### STEP 01- Create IAM credentials in Google Cloud to use Earth Engine.
+### STEP 01- Create a service account and IAM credentials in Google Cloud to use Earth Engine.
 You will also require OpenAI API key credentials.

 ### STEP 02- Run the openai-to-z.ipynb file.
 **That's it!**